 It is common for me to have individuals who are in the early stages of change and have every intention of staying sober but don’t fully understand the depth of the problem.
 They expect that they can just “willpower” themselves into sobriety, so they keep on doing the same old things with the same people at the same places.

-Here is what lots of young people say to me early in recovery “I am still going to go to the party, the prom, the wedding, etc… I am just going to tell my friends not to use in front of me.”
+Here is what lots of young people say to me early in recovery: “I am still going to go to the party, the prom, the wedding, etc… I am just going to tell my friends not to use in front of me.”
 This idea sounds good in theory (or at least plausible), but it destines the person for relapse because being in these situations will reactivate the addiction pathways in the brain, even if the person does not intend on using.
-When this happens, you will be triggered and have cravings, this will then trigger negative thoughts such as such as “why does everyone else get to and I can’t?”
+When this happens, you will be triggered and have cravings, and this will then trigger negative thoughts such as, “Why does everyone else get to and I can’t?”
 Such a combination of a trigger and engaging in self-pity can snowball into a dangerous situation.

 Even if they don’t relapse immediately, this mind state can last for days or weeks and ultimately can trigger a relapse long after the fact.

 I ask people all about their using habits to help them identify their triggers.
 Here are just a few examples:

 - What time of day do you normally use?

 - Who do you use with?

 - What clothes do you wear when you use?